yousefalabdullah/osu-beatmaps-downloader/README.md

 py -m pip install requests
 ```
   or if you are on a linux distro , you can check if your package manager offers a package of the dependency.
-* If you're experiencing slow speeds in the tool, you might try to use a vpn or [Cloudflare Warp](https://one.one.one.one/) because sometimes it helps or fixes the problem entirely.
+* If you are experiencing slower internet speeds than expected using the tool, you might try to use a vpn or [Cloudflare Warp](https://one.one.one.one/) because sometimes it helps or fixes the problem entirely, if it didn't, please keep in mind that those APIs are not official from osu! and that's the best that we can get for now.
 * Sometimes the the tool fails to download some maps randomly, API issues or just a random bug, you may want to re-run the script after it finishes downloading the list so it'll go through the failed ones and retry to download them.
+* It is rare, but you might find a map that does not exist in both APIs so it'll give you an error of (Invalid URL) or (Timeout) for these maps, please download these maps from the official [osu!](https://osu.ppy.sh/beatmapsets) website.

 ---